What Is The CONQUER Registry?

 Unfortunately, the answers to critical questions such as these are not fully understood and comprehensive data does not yet exist to allow researchers to evaluate them.

 The path to answering these questions requires tracking and collecting data on the health status, disease complications, treatments, and outcomes of many patients over many years.
 The Scleroderma Research Foundation began developing the CONQUER Registry in 2013 with the goal of defining the epidemiology of scleroderma in the current era by enrolling a large group of patients and building a powerful database to track them.
-Data will be collected over the course of the normal clinic visits – ultimately for thousands of patients over many years.
+It is now the first nationwide longitudinal scleroderma patient registry in the U.S. Data will be collected over the course of the normal clinic visits – ultimately for thousands of patients over many years.
 The data generated through the CONQUER Registry will allow researchers to refine disease subsets (going beyond “diffuse” and “limited”) and track patient outcomes for each subset with the aim of enabling more precise and tailored care for individual patients.